lsphillips/eslint-config-protect-me-from-my-stupidity/README.md

 - [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import)
 - [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise)

+**Note:** You will have to install the above plugins yourself as they are peer dependencies.

 ## Semantic versioning policy

 This project follows a semantic versioning policy that aims not to surprise you: